polyrainbow/neno/README.md

 # NENO

 NENO is a note-taking app that helps you creating your personal knowledge graph.
-With NENO, you retain full control over your data because you decide, where it is stored: On your local machine, on a cloud storage of your choice, or even on a server under your control.
+With NENO, you retain full control over your data because you decide where it is stored: On your local machine, on a cloud storage of your choice, or even on a server under your control.

 ![NENO Editor view](./docs/img/editor%20view.png)
 ![NENO Graph view](./docs/img/graph%20view.png)